Killing of Adam Toledo

 On March 29, 2021, Adam Toledo, a 13-year-old Latino American boy, was shot and killed by Chicago Police Department (CPD) officer Eric Stillman in the Little Village neighborhood on the West Side of Chicago at 2:38am local time.
-A few hours after the shooting, the CPD described the incident in a tweet as an "armed confrontation."

-On April 10, during a proffer reading in court for criminal charges filed against the adult who gave Toledo the handgun involved in the incident, a Cook County assistant prosecutor incorrectly told the judge that Toledo was holding the gun at the time Toledo was shot due to his supervisor failing to review the proffer.
-On April 15, Stillman's body cam video recording was released, appearing to show Toledo running away and dropping a handgun before he turned towards Stillman and raised his empty hands.
+On April 10, during a proffer reading in court for criminal charges filed against the adult who gave Toledo the handgun involved in the incident, a Cook County assistant prosecutor falsely told the judge that Toledo was holding the gun at the time Toledo was shot; the assistant prosecutor was later placed on administrative leave for this statement.
+On April 15, Stillman's body cam video recording was released, showing Toledo running away and dropping a handgun before he turned towards Stillman and raised his empty hands.
 According to the Chicago Police Department, Stillman shot at the boy less than a second after he dropped the gun.
 An area resident who said she witnessed the shooting from her apartment window across the street said that Toledo was complying with the officer's requests when he was shot.
-The handgun recovered at the scene by investigators was a 9mm semi-automatic pistol with an empty magazine.

 The release of the body cam video sparked protests in Chicago and around the country.
 Toledo was one of the youngest people killed by the police in the state of Illinois in years.
 His death has been connected by some analysts to a broader pattern of disproportionate police violence against Latinos and other children of color.
 It also occurred as the United States was grappling with several high-profile cases of police killing unarmed people of color.

 In May 2021, the First Assistant State's Attorney who had reviewed the inaccurate proffer was forced to resign.
 In March 2022, authorities announced there would be no criminal charges brought against the officer involved in the killing of Toledo.
+The Assistant State's Attorney who gave the inaccurate proffer later became a judicial candidate in 2023.